mplanasgit/project-1/README.md

 ### 1. Data cleaning
 The process described below was performed in the following jupyter notebook: `my_project_cleaning_exploration.ipynb`

-The dimensions of the original dataset were: `25723 rows × 24 columns`, and almost all categories (columns) contained `~20,000 NaN` missing values.
-It also contained `2392 duplicated` reports (rows).
-Reports with `NaN` values in **all** columns and `duplicated` rows were dropped/removed, lowering the number of rows with potentially meaningful data to `6311`.
+- Dimensions of the original dataset: `25723 rows × 24 columns`
+- Almost all categories (columns) contained `~20,000 NaN` missing values.
+- The dataset also contained `2392 duplicated` reports (rows).
+- Reports with `NaN` values in **all** columns and `duplicated` rows were dropped/removed, lowering the number of rows with potentially meaningful data to `6311`.

 After a closer inspection, it was decided to drop some of the categories that would not be useful for the scope of the analysis and which contained repetitive information.
 Columns dropped were: `pdf`, `href formula`, `href`, `original order`, `Unnamed: 22`, `Unnamed: 23`, `Case Number.1` and `Case Number.2`, lowering the number of columns to `16`.

-Then, reports in which **half** of the information was missing (i. e. `NaN` values in **8** out of the **16** columns) were also dropped, since they were ruled not reliable.
-This resulted in a significantly cleaner and more trustworthy dataset, with `6302` reports.
+Then, reports in which **half** of the information was missing (i. e. `NaN` values in **8** out of the **16** columns) were also dropped, since they were ruled not reliable reports.
+This resulted in a significantly cleaner and more trustworthy dataset, with `6302` rows.
 In addition, column headers were cleaned using the `strip()` method.

 The resulting `(6302 x 16)` dataframe was saved as `sharks_clean.csv` and was used for further exploration and analysis. [^1]